thunderbird89/esf/stories/story-knock-knock.md

 > "Shields at thirty-eight percent," the tactical officer reported.
 "Port generator is offline.
 Starboard generator is running at one hundred forty percent rated capacity and climbing."

 > "Reroute power from non-essential systems," Shaw ordered.
-"Life support, secondary lighting, crew quarters—strip it all.
+"Life support, secondary lighting, crew quarters - strip it all.
 Feed those shields."

 > "Aye, sir."

 The *Cardigan* shuddered as another volley of particle beams struck her shields.
-The Ryzak screening elements—two cruisers and four destroyers—had finally decided she was enough of an annoyance to warrant concentrated attention.
+The Ryzak screening elements - two cruisers and four destroyers - had finally decided she was enough of an annoyance to warrant concentrated attention.
 They were coordinating their fire now, methodically wearing down her defenses.

 > "Shields at thirty-one percent.
 Starboard generator temperature is redlining.
 Engineering reports imminent failure."

 Shaw looked at the tactical display.
-The carrier—*Storm Bringer*—was maintaining its shield projection to the *Wrath of Dominion*, keeping the Ryzak battleship alive despite concentrated fire from *Vanguard* and *Sentinel*. *Lord Cardigan* had been harassing it for nearly two hours, forcing it to divide its attention, preventing it from focusing entirely on shield projection.
+The carrier - *Storm Bringer* - was maintaining its shield projection to the *Wrath of Dominion*, keeping the Ryzak battleship alive despite concentrated fire from *Vanguard* and *Sentinel*. *Lord Cardigan* had been harassing it for nearly two hours, forcing it to divide its attention, preventing it from focusing entirely on shield projection.

 But they'd done all they could do.
 The math was clear.